Comfortable characters are boring characters. Or rather, comfortable characters make for boring story.

 An off-shoot strategy is to let them access the recharge station, but it’s out of juice.
 It doesn’t provide what it usually does.

 If your character usually dives into Excel files as a way to cope, but even the Excel files can’t sooth their inner turmoil, it’s a great way to show (vs. tell) the reader something unusual is going on.
-It sharpens the sense of tension.
+It sharpens the sense that Something Is Going On.
+Something the reader should pay attention to.

 The other way to work with this is to have the recharge station deliver an entirely unexpected volt of energy, paradoxically driving them even deeper into discomfort.